NickleDave/blog.nicholdav.info/_posts/2022-12-19-reading-gibsons-ecological-approach.md

 <cite> James Gibson
 {: .small}

+##TODO: write this intro as a disclaimer that this is an *exegesis* and include links to later posts

 I want to write a series of posts on
 James Gibson's book "Ecological Approach to Visual Perception".
 I just started reading it, after hearing